Ways to Prevent Falls in the Elderly

 You must make the necessary changes in the home to prevent falls, such as installing adequate lighting, keeping the bathroom floor dry, installing non-slip mats, and even adjusting the height of the bed.
 A manual for the prevention of falls in the elderly published by the Chilean Government offers important advice in this regard.

 Are stairs in the house?
 Then, make sure that all the steps are even and non-slip, and there’s a fixed handrail on both sides of the stairs.
-Another useful document for basic preventive actions is a guide for the prevention of accidents in the elderly of the community of Madrid.
+Another useful document for basic preventive actions is a guide for the prevention of accidents in the elderly.

 The main way to prevent falls